ianrastall/text-utils/books/ada/book-ada-02.md

 ordinary fixed point.
 Otherwise, the language applies well-defined rounding rather than silently losing track of precision.

-Designers still need to budget for scaling limits and potential overflow.
+Designers still need to budget for scaling limits, intermediate rounding, and overflow.
+Choosing an aggressive `delta` increases storage requirements, and cumulative operations can trigger rounding at the declared precision or even raise `Constraint_Error` if an intermediate result exceeds the subtype range.
-Choosing an aggressive `delta` increases storage requirements, and cumulative operations can trigger rounding at the declared precision.
-Production code often supplements the type declaration with explicit range checks, intermediate widening, or rational arithmetic when results must remain exact.
+Production code often supplements the type declaration with explicit range checks, widened accumulator types for multi-step calculations, or rational arithmetic when results must remain exact.

 **Fixed-Point vs. Floating-Point**: Ada distinguishes between two types of numeric types: